taynguyen3110/daytask/README.md

 ## Usage

-1. **Registration/Login**
+1. **Registration/Login or Guest Mode**
-   - Create a new account or log in to your existing account
+   - Create a new account or log in to your existing account or just use the app with guest mode
-   - Access your personalized dashboard
+   - Access your dashboard

 2. **Task Management**
-   - Create new tasks using the "+" button
+   - Create new tasks using the "Add Task" button
-   - Organize tasks into categories
    - Set due dates and priorities
    - Mark tasks as complete

 3. **Notes**
-   - Add notes to tasks for additional context
+   - Add notes to your account for easy memo
    - Access your notes from the dedicated notes section

 4. **Settings**